Shravanthi20/InDel/README.md

 **Insurance Provider (Primary B2B Customer)** Purchases and deploys InDel.
 Gets access to a previously uninsured worker segment with an integrated data pipeline, automated claim processing, and risk analytics — without negotiating data agreements with existing delivery platforms.

-**Delivery Platform Partner (e.g. Swiggy, Zomato)** InDel is not replacing consumer delivery apps.
-InDel handles the worker management and insurance layer; the platform partner benefits from having their delivery workers covered and financially protected.
+**Delivery Platform Partner (e.g. Swiggy, Zomato) — Optional Integration** InDel is not replacing consumer delivery apps.
+InDel operates as a **white-label delivery management layer** that sits inside or alongside an existing platform's worker operations.
+The platform partner routes orders to InDel-enrolled workers through an API integration; InDel handles assignment, tracking, earnings recording, and the insurance layer on top.
+The platform benefits from having their delivery workforce covered and financially protected without building any insurance infrastructure themselves.
+This is the primary deployment model — InDel does not independently generate consumer delivery demand, which would require capital-intensive marketplace buildout outside the scope of this product.
+In zones where no platform partner integration exists, InDel can operate as a standalone delivery management system for insurer-deployed worker cohorts, but this is a secondary use case.

 **Delivery Worker (End Beneficiary)**
 Uses InDel for delivery assignments.
 Can opt into income protection at onboarding or any point thereafter.
 Coverage runs in the background based on actual activity — no active management required.